-For the years ended December 31, 2020, 2019, and 2018, approximately 48%, 50% and 43%, respectively, of our product revenue was generated from customers located outside of North America.
-We believe that a substantial percentage of our future revenue will come from international sources as we expand our overseas operations and develop opportunities in additional areas.
+For the years ended December 31, 2021, 2020, and 2019, approximately 36%, 31% and 41%, respectively, of our total revenue was generated from customers located outside of North America.
+We believe that a substantial percentage of our future revenue will continue to come from international sources as we expand our overseas operations and develop opportunities in additional areas.
 We have limited experience operating internationally and engaging in international business involves a number of difficulties and risks, including:

-- required compliance with existing and changing U.S. or foreign regulatory requirements and laws; - difficulties and costs of staffing and managing foreign operations; - a shortage of high-quality salespeople and distributors; - pricing pressure that we may experience internationally; - difficulties in maintaining consistency with our internal guidelines; - difficulties in enforcing our intellectual property rights and in defending against third-party threats and intellectual property enforcement actions against us or any of our distributors, suppliers or collaborators; - reduced or varied protection for intellectual property rights in some countries; - required compliance with anti-bribery laws, such as the U.S. Foreign Corrupt Practices Act, data privacy requirements, such as the General Data Protection Regulation (the GDPR), labor laws and anti-competition regulations; - export or import restrictions;
+- required compliance with existing and changing U.S. or foreign regulatory requirements and laws; - difficulties and costs of staffing and managing foreign operations; - a shortage of high-quality salespeople and distributors; - pricing pressure that we may experience internationally; - difficulties in maintaining consistency with our internal guidelines; - difficulties in enforcing our intellectual property rights and in defending against third-party threats and intellectual property enforcement actions against us or any of our distributors, suppliers or collaborators; - reduced or varied protection for intellectual property rights in some countries;

-- laws and business practices favoring local companies; - longer payment cycles and difficulties in enforcing agreements and collecting receivables through certain foreign legal systems; - the imposition of restrictions on the activities of foreign agents, representatives and distributors; - foreign currency exchange rate fluctuations; - the imposition of U.S. or international sanctions against a country, company, person or entity with whom we do business that would restrict or prohibit continued business with the sanctioned country, company, person or entity; and - political and economic instability; - scrutiny of foreign tax authorities which could result in significant fines, penalties and additional taxes being imposed on us; - the imposition of new trade restrictions; and - potentially adverse tax consequences, tariffs, customs charges, bureaucratic requirements and other trade barriers
+- required compliance with anti-bribery laws, such as the U.S. Foreign Corrupt Practices Act, data privacy requirements, such as the GDPR, labor laws and anti-competition regulations; - export or import restrictions and supply chain disruptions; - laws and business practices favoring local companies; - longer payment cycles and difficulties in enforcing agreements and collecting receivables through certain foreign legal systems; - the imposition of restrictions on the activities of foreign agents, representatives and distributors; - foreign currency exchange rate fluctuations; - the imposition of U.S. or international sanctions against a country, company, person or entity with whom we do business that would restrict or prohibit continued business with the sanctioned country, company, person or entity; - the impact of political and economic instability and conflict, such as the tension in Russia and Ukraine, which could lead to uncertainty and instability in global financial markets; - scrutiny of foreign tax authorities which could result in significant fines, penalties and additional taxes being imposed on us; - the imposition of new trade restrictions; and - potentially adverse tax consequences, tariffs, customs charges, bureaucratic requirements and other trade barriers.